ShashankMistry/TripPlanner/README.md

 * App uses asyncTask to load images from url into imageView.
 * App uses coredata to store main tableView data into databse.
 * Context Menus are used to create feasible and easy to use UI.
-* App also uses JSON Serialization to fetch imageURLs from API call.
+* App also uses JSON services to fetch imageURLs from API call.
 * Map implementation in App with tap gesture recogniser, user can put markers on map with tap.

 ## Screenshots